evidanary/tersa/README.md

 TODO:

 - Better pipe label positioning and geometry
-- Sliding Panel for interacting with the scene
 - Onhover info in detail(eg html pages and clickable links)
 - Camera flyby(parabolic camera paths)
 - Fixed Camera points for POV